someobserver/recurgence/README.md

 - **Cities** $\rightarrow$ grow by analyzing their own patterns to attract what makes them attractive
 - **Galaxies** $\rightarrow$ regulate star formation by processing feedback from their own stellar lifecycles

-Whether quantum fields, quasars, molecules, or minds—every coherent pattern endures through some form of recursive, stabilizing feedback.
+Whether quantum fields, quasars, molecules, or minds—every coherent pattern endures through some form of stabilizing feedback.

 But look closer. <u>Every example</u> is the universe processing information about itself at increasing levels of sophistication: